Delafinn/PySketches/README.md

 “X” allows you to put the pen back on the canvas to continue drawing.
 “C” allows you the change the color (keep in mind the colors are randomly generated.
 "R" allows you to change the color of the background to a gray background.
+"E" allow you to change the color of the background to a white background.
 “Spacebar” will clear the canvas.

 Lastly, clicking on the Canvas will exit the python program.